Natasha, Pierre & The Great Comet of 1812: Broadway

-Imperial Theatre

-The Broadway production at the Imperial Theatre began previews on October 18, 2016 and opened on November 14, 2016, starring Josh Groban as Pierre and Denée Benton as Natasha, both making their Broadway debuts, with choreography by Sam Pinkleton, sets by Mimi Lien, costumes by Paloma Young, lights by Bradley King, sound by Nicholas Pope and music direction by Or Matias.
+The Broadway production at the Imperial Theatre began previews on October 18, 2016.
+It opened on November 14, 2016, starring Josh Groban as Pierre and Denée Benton as Natasha, both making their Broadway debuts.
+The remainder of the cast featured Lucas Steele as Anatole, Brittain Ashford as Sonya, Amber Gray as Hélène, Grace McLean as Marya, Manik Choksi as Dolokhov, Gelsey Bell as Princess Mary, Nicholas Belton as Andrey/Old Prince Bolkonsky, Paul Pinto as Balaga, and Scott Stangland as the standby for Pierre.
+The production had choreography by Sam Pinkleton, sets by Mimi Lien, costumes by Paloma Young, lights by Bradley King, sound by Nicholas Pope, and music direction by Or Matias.
 With sets similar to the A.R.T. remounting, the production took the proscenium stage, but removed almost 200 seats from the audience to accommodate the design.
-Again, the options of stage seats, in banquettes or dining tables, were available.
+Again, options for stage seats, in banquettes, or dining tables were available.
 The Broadway production cost about $14 million to stage, most of which was not recouped.
+In July 2017, Hamilton alum Okieriete Onaodowan took over the role of Pierre, singer-songwriter Ingrid Michaelson took over the role of Sonya and Courtney Bassett took over the role of Princess Mary, both for temporary engagements.
+On August 15, Stangland temporarily took over the role of Pierre, and Ashford returned to the role of Sonya.
+On August 22, Bell returned to the role of Princess Mary, and Dave Malloy took over the role of Pierre for the remainder of the Broadway run.

-The Broadway production played its final performance on September 3, 2017, having played 32 previews and 336 performances.
+The Broadway production played its final performance on September 3, 2017, having run for 32 previews and 336 regular performances.

+London

+On 25 June 2024, it was announced that The Great Comet would have its United Kingdom premiere at London's Donmar Warehouse from 9 December 2024 to 8 February 2025.
+The show was directed by Timothy Sheader and choreographed by Ellen Kane.
+Sheader said this production would return the show to its Ars Nova roots, with a cast of 12 and band of 10 (as opposed to the Broadway edition, which had a cast of 33).
+On 17 October, the cast was announced with Jamie Muscato, Declan Bennett and Chumisa Dornford-May starring as Anatole, Pierre and Natasha, respectively.
+Also featured in the cast are Cedric Neal as Balaga, Daniel Krikler as Dolokhov, Eugene McCoy as Prince Bolkonsky/Andrey, Annette McLaughlin as Marya, Maimuna Memon as Sonya, Cat Simmons as Hélène and Chloe Saracco as Princess Mary.